 The Adult Numeracy Network (ANN) will sponsor two practitioner research projects to begin this fall and conclude before our annual meeting next spring.
 We would like practitioners to familiarize themselves with the ANN Teaching and Learning Principles and the Components of Numeracy and base their research project on some aspect of these two important documents.
 Selection of projects will be based on how well the practitioner follows the four components for practitioner research listed below and utilizes an idea(s) from the Teaching and Learning Principles.

 Each year, the deadline for submission is October 31.
-Two practitioners will be selected and will receive a $500 stipend at the completion of their projects and sharing of their findings.
+Up to two practitioners will be selected and will receive a $500 stipend at the completion of their projects and sharing of their findings.
 Selected practitioners will be asked to join ANN if they are not already members.

 Four Components of Practitioner Research

 What aspect of the ANN principles or the Components of Numeracy are you investigating?
 “What is going on?” or “What happens when??” or “How do I help students??”
 Make sure your question allows you to collect data to answer your question and applies to the Teaching and Learning Principles.

 - Discuss how you will collect data to answer the question.